sebnozzi/miniscript.ts/ROADMAP.md

   so that we "yield" 60 times per second.
   - Maybe decide an amount of cycles to "check" for a timeout?
 - Implement importing of modules
-- Optional delimiter for print (print "Hello", "")
-  - Difficult to test because we output "per line"
 - Implement intrinsics:
   - version
   - stackTrace